Why A Newborn Won't Sleep Unless Held And What To Do About It

 MomJunction believes in providing reliable, research-backed information to you.
 As per our strong editorial policy requirements, we base our health articles on references (citations) taken from authority sites, international journals, and research studies.
 However, if you find any incongruencies, feel free to write to us.

 There are times when a mother may notice that her newborn won’t sleep unless held.
-While some babies like being held to sleep sometimes, some do not sleep at all without being held.
+While some babies like being held to sleep sometimes, others may not sleep at all without being held.
 Being held by the mother provides a feeling similar to that in the womb; the baby can feel your heartbeat and the familiar scent.
 However, holding the baby to sleep may not always be possible and may even be unsafe.

 Read this post to learn the reasons why the newborn won’t sleep unless held and the ways to encourage them to sleep in a crib or bassinet without you holding them.